 The museum's permanent collection encompasses many art movements of the first half of the 20th century, like Cubism (1908-14), Futurism (1909-14), Dada (1916-24), De Stijl (1917-31), Surrealism (1924-on), American Abstract Expressionism (c.1947-65), Art Informel (1940s, 50s), Cobra Group (1948-51) and others.
 Collection highlights include paintings by such famous painters as Gino Severini, Francis Picabia, Wassily Kandinsky, Robert Delaunay, Piet Mondrian, Giorgio de Chirico, Picasso, Paul Klee, Joan Miro, Salvador Dali, Max Ernst, Marc Chagall, Rene Magritte, Georges Braque, Marcel Duchamp, Fernand Leger, Alexander Calder, Jean Dubuffet, Arshile Gorky, Jackson Pollock, Robert Motherwell, Clyfford Still, and Mark Rothko.

 The courtyards and sculpture gardens of the museum contain an extensive collection of three-dimensional works, including a sculpture from the Bird in Space series by Brancusi, works by Alberto Giacometti, Umberto Boccioni, and also the notorious 1948 bronze The Angel of the City by Marino Marini.

 In her early 60s, Peggy Guggenheim stopped buying art, and focused instead on displaying and preserving the works she already owned.
 As well as loaning works to other museums, she decided to bequeath her entire collection to the Solomon R. Guggenheim Foundation.
 She passed away in Padua, at the age of 81.
 She is buried in Venice, in the garden of her museum.

-For more about fine arts buyers and their collections, see: Art Encyclopedia.
+For more about fine arts buyers and their collections, see: Homepage.